getsentry/sentry-go/README.md

 ## Requirements

 We verify this package against N-2 recent versions of Go compiler.
-As of June 2019, those versions are:
+As of September 2019, those versions are:

-* 1.10
 * 1.11
 * 1.12
+* 1.13

 ## Installation